 - Reach out through the fingertips, as if you are trying to touch the sidewalls.
 Relax the shoulders down and back away from the ears, gently opening the chest towards the front of the room.

 - Press the crown of the head up towards the ceiling.
 Look straight ahead with the chin parallel to the floor.

 - Inhale deeply into the abdomen and chest.

-- Exhale and gently press into the feet, fingers and crown, feeling your body expanding out in 5 directions.
+- Exhale and gently press into your feet, fingers, and crown, feeling your body expanding out in five directions.

 - Keep breathing and hold for a minimum of 3 breaths.

 - To release, bring your toes in then the heels in, toes in, and heels in until you come back into a standing position.